Crabgrass: How To Get Rid Of This Weed For Good

 Organic Crabgrass Solutions

-Once you have gone through the backbreaking effort to remove crabgrass by hand, you can use a pre-emergence weed inhibitor product.
+Once you have gone through the backbreaking effort to remove crabgrass by hand, you can use pre-emergent herbicides.
 Corn gluten meal is the most popular organic choice.

-Available as a large 25-lb bag of granulated meal as Espoma Organic Weed Preventer, this cornstarch byproduct will slow or completely stop the growth of most weeds such as crabgrass and dandelions.
+Available as a large 25-lb bag of granulated meal as weed preventer, this cornstarch byproduct will slow or completely stop the growth of most weeds such as crabgrass and dandelions.

 However, you’ll need quite a bit of corn gluten meal.
 A 25-lb bag will cover 1250 square feet, and you’ll need to use it in both spring and fall to prevent weed growth.